If I had a dollar every time someone asked me if I go hunting with my dog, then I’d have, like, 73 dollars.

 That’s what Audience Insights can help you with.

-For example, with audience that you start building, Facebook will eventually start to categorize the users via Lifestyles below the Age and Gender graph.
+For example, with the audience that you start building, Facebook will eventually start to categorize the users via Lifestyles below the Age and Gender graph.

 Facebook Graph Search helps by giving you more ideas to create new audiences a la the precise interest targeting we spoke about earlier.